saleems11/SafeData/README.md

 then the Mfa key is decrypted, using the MFA key the MFA pin is validated.

 ###### Encryption Process
-Using the hashed user password key the passwords are encrypted.
+Using the hashed mfa key the passwords are encrypted, also Gebbrish data is added.

 ###### Decryption Process
 Using the hashed user password key the passwords are decrypted.